Intro Text Heading link

 Graduate College Faculty Offline** – This listing should be used by student and programs forming examination committees.
-Last updated October 2019.
+Last updated November 2023.

 Graduate College Faculty Online – Graduate Faculty with Full or Associate membership in the Graduate College.
-This listing does not include retired faculty who retain membership nor does it include Adjunct or Courtesy members.
+This listing does not include retired faculty who retain membership, nor does it include Adjunct or Courtesy members.
 Consult the complete list above for that information.

 **This is a dynamic Excel spreadsheet file.
 It is best viewed by downloading and opening in Microsoft Excel.